Additive and Multiplicative Coinvariant Spaces of Weyl Groups in the Light of Harmonics and Graded Transfer: Introduction

 \section{Introduction}

-The Weyl group $\weyl$ of a crystallographic root system with weight lattice $\Weights$ has an additive action on the symmetric algebra $\SymWeights$ and a multiplicative action on the group algebra $\CWeights$.
-In this article, we relate the coinvariant spaces of both actions to one another.
+The linear action of a finite group $\weyl$ on a free $\Z$-module $\Weights$ induces an additive action on the symmetric algebra $\SymWeights$ and a multiplicative action on the group algebra $\CWeights$.
+Of particular interest among these groups are the Weyl groups $\weyl$ of crystallographic root systems that leave the corresponding weight lattice $\Weights$ stable.
+The present article deals with the space of multiplicative coinvariants $\CWeights_\weyl$.
+For Weyl groups, we show that $\CWeights_\weyl$ affords the regular representation of $\weyl$ (\Cref{thm:Regual_representation_multiplicative}) and is isomorphic to a space of multiplicative $\weyl$-harmonics (\Cref{thm_multiplicative_harmonics_regular_representation}).
+Subsequently, we present an algorithmic method to transform an additive symmetry adapted coinvariant basis for $\SymWeights_\weyl$ into a multiplicative one via equivariant graded transfer (\Cref{thm_CoinvariantTranserAdditiveMultiplicative}, \Cref{alg_CoinvariantBasisTransfer}).

-Weight lattices provide optimal configurations for a variety of problems in geometry and information theory, with incidence in physics and chemistry.
-The $\RootA[2]$ lattice (the hexagonal lattice) is classically known to be optimal for sampling, packing, covering, and quantization in the plane \cite{conway1988a,kunsch05}, but also proved, or conjectured, to be optimal for energy minimization problems \cite{Petrache20,faulhuber23}.
-More recently, the $\RootE[8]$ lattice was proven to give an optimal solution for the sphere packing problem and a large class of energy minimization problems in dimension $8$ \cite{Viazovska17,Viazovska22}.
-From an approximation point of view, weight lattices of root systems describe Gaussian cubature \cite{Xu09,Moody2011}, a rare occurence on multidimensional domains.
-In a different direction, the triangulations associated with infinite families of root systems are relevant in graphics and computational geometry, see for instance \cite{Choudhary20} and the references therein.
+Weight lattices with Weyl group symmetry appear in the representation theory of semi-simple Lie algebras \cite{bourbaki456,bourbaki78} and provide optimal configurations for a variety of computational problems, such as sampling \cite{kunsch05}, interpolation \cite{Xu09,Moody2011,HubertSinger2020}, and sphere packing \cite{conway1988a,Viazovska17}.
+Algebraic symmetry reduction techniques simplify computations through the elimination of redundant copies of irreducible $\weyl$-modules, see for example \cite{gatermann2004symmetry,mustrou21,faugere23}.

-The distinguishing feature of these lattices is their symmetry with respect to the respective Weyl group $\weyl$.
-Much is known about the coinvariant space $\SymWeights_\weyl$ of the additive action, which is the quotient of $\SymWeights$ modulo the ideal generated by the homogeneous invariants of positive degree, known as the Hilbert ideal.
-The motivation to study this quotient is to eliminate redundant copies of irreducible $\weyl$-modules inside $\SymWeights$.
-In particular, a symmetry adapted basis of $\SymWeights_\weyl$ is used to perform symmetry reductions in several areas of computational mathematics, such as polynomial optimization \cite{gatermann2004symmetry}, algebraic system solving \cite{faugere23} and sphere packing \cite{mustrou21}.
+The coinvariant space $\SymWeights_\weyl$ of the additive action, which is the quotient of $\SymWeights$ modulo the ideal generated by the homogeneous invariants of positive degree, is well understood.
+A striking result of Chevalley \cite{chevalley1955} states that $\SymWeights_\weyl$ is isomorphic to the regular representation of $\weyl$.
+As such, the coinvariant space gives meaning to the regular representation as a graded $\weyl$-module.